 Your teams may sell with a combination of static files, catalog information, and by giving long-form presentations.
 You may have some divisions that need a static file and some divisions that need a customer-facing app.
 It all just depends on what’s right for them.

-In short, your teams may need a hybrid of the three main types of apps available.
+In short, your teams may need a hybrid of the three main types of mobile sales apps available.

 Having a hybrid app provides flexibility to your team based on their needs.
 Plus, it doesn’t box you into one solution, limiting scalability and growth.

 Regardless of how your team sells, it’s important to figure out which tools can help them the most.
-To learn more about the different types of sales apps available, request a demo of our mobile sales app solution:
+To learn more about the different types of apps for sales teams available, request a demo of our mobile sales app solution: